Kaktushose/jda-commands/wiki/docs/start/quick-start.md

 You define interactions as methods.
 They are made up from the method annotations and in some cases the method signature, e.g. for command options.
-These methods must be contained in a class annotated with <com.github.kaktushose.jda.commands.annotations.interactions.Interaction>.
+These methods must be contained in a class annotated with <io.github.kaktushose.jdac.annotations.interactions.Interaction>.

 ```java
 @Interaction